604-3 A. SEMI-ANNUAL REPORTING

 Example - Fraud Discovers Misinformation Reported at Application

-Household of two applies for Food Stamp benefits in June and is certified through November.
+Household of two applies for SNAP benefits in June and is certified through November.
 The intake worker refers the case to fraud because of inconsistent statements provided by the applicant regarding household income.
 Information received from the fraud investigator on July 2nd verifies the applicant failed to report on their June application that one member has been working since April and receiving a salary of $750/month.
-Since this information should have been reported at the initial application, the caseworker redetermines the household’s Food Stamp eligibility and benefits for August counting the $750 in monthly wages.
+Since this information should have been reported at the initial application, the caseworker redetermines the household’s SNAP eligibility and benefits for August counting the $750 in monthly wages.
 The caseworker decreases the benefit, sends timely adverse action to the household, and documents this action in the case record.

 If the Fraud Control Unit pursues the fraud finding, the overpaid benefits back to June will be documented on the fraud loss statement.
 If a fraud disqualification is not pursued, submit a claim determination.